wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/waves-smart-contracts-overview.md

 Smart Contracts in Waves ecosystem allow to change the default behaviour of accounts and assets.
 Smart contract is not a separate entity, it can't be called and it can't call another smart contract.

-<note type="tip" title="">Waves Smart Account can be called with RIDE4DAPPS features, which is available on the TESTNET now.<br>You can find more details about RIDE4DAPPS in the <a href="/en/building-apps/smart-contracts/smart-accounts" >Smart Accounts</a> section.</>
+<note type="tip" title="">Waves Smart Account can be called with RIDE4DAPPS features, which is available on the TESTNET now.<br>You can find more details about RIDE4DAPPS in the <a href="/en/building-apps/smart-contracts/smart-accounts">Smart Accounts</a> section.</note>

 Smart contracts are:
-1. Scripts written using RIDE programming language.
+1. Scripts written using Ride programming language.
 2. Predicates over account or asset transactions, which always should return `true` or `false`.
 3. Always passive and **not** callable.